Bluebonnet Foot and Ankle Institute

 Sometimes small injuries, like the pain of an ingrown toenail, can affect your daily activities with every step you take.
 Seeing a qualified podiatrist at the first sign of toenail irritation is an important step in preventing infection and permanent damage down the road.
-At Bluebonnet Foot and Ankle Institute, Babak Kaviani, DPM, offers nonsurgical and surgical treatment options for ingrown toenails.
-If you live in Austin, Texas, or the surrounding area, book an appointment through the online scheduling system or by call the office directly.
+At Bluebonnet Foot and Ankle Institute, Babak Kaviani, DPM, and Liza Chabokrow, DPM, offer nonsurgical and surgical treatment options for ingrown toenails.
+If you live in Austin, Texas, or the surrounding area, book an appointment through the online scheduling system or by calling the office directly.

 If you’ve ever stubbed your toe or cut your toenail too short, resulting in an irritated and swollen area at the corner of your nail, chances are you’ve experienced an ingrown toenail.
 When the edge of your toenail curls down and digs into your skin, an ingrown toenail forms.

 Many people will experience an ingrown toenail at some point in their lives since they’re so common.
 Frequent symptoms include:

 - Redness and warmth

 - Pus drainage or watery discharge (if infected)

 What causes an ingrown toenail?